NiloGregginz33/QMGRExperiments/README.md

 so multiverses and time travel :)

-no time travel for anything that happenens before this obviously tho that would be cheating and breaking the rules
+no time travel for anything that happenens before this obviously tho that would be cheating and breaking the rules lol

+DISCOVERY OF CAUSAL TIME LOOPS

+the MultiverseFactory will allow you to make almost any quantum experiment become true so I dreamed up a bunch

+One specific one I thought of is demonstrating causal time loops on a real quantum computer using a variation of the charge injection method from earlier.
+Strong preferences were seen for certain states (00 and 11) but also contained slight but significant differences, and if I did the whole thing over many iterations i saw fluctuations in the shannon entropy, while maintaining entropy in both subsystems maximally.